lczub/robotframework-magik/README.rst

 a Java environment see `RobotFramework UserGuide Installation`_

-- compatability with Jython 2.7 or the *Standalone JAR distribution* is not full tested currently mn
+- compatability with Jython 2.7 or the *Standalone JAR distribution* is not full tested currently

-Alternatively use `PortablePythonWithRobot`_, a portable (standalone) installation of the test automation `Robot Framework`_ which includes *robotframework-magik*, the *Ride* editor and sample scripts.
+Or use `Pipenv`_ to automatically creates and manages a virtualenv for your robot magik project.
+The download includes a sample Pipfile_ .

 History
 ^^^^^^^^^^^^